zeek/zeek-docs/doc/scripts/base/frameworks/broker/store.zeek.rst

    Check if a key exists in a data store.

-   :h: the handle of the store to query.
+   :param h: the handle of the store to query.

-   :k: the key to lookup.
+   :param k: the key to lookup.

    :returns: True if the key exists in the data store.